kratsg/jokes/README.md

 What if "soy milk" is just regular milk introducing itself in Spanish?

 I'd give my left arm to be ambidextrous.

 Why did Ariel wear seashells?
 Because she outgrew her B-shells.

 Did you guys hear about the kidnapping at UChicago today?
 It's ok, he woke up.

+The secret to enjoying a good wine: open the bottle and let it breathe.
+If it doesn't look like it's breathing, give it mouth-to-mouth.